 1. Make sure you understand your plan’s coverage of out-of-network care

-Although a PPO or POS plan will “cover” out-of-network care, it’s important to understand how that works.
-Be aware of the deductible (which is likely to be quite high) and the out-of-pocket exposure (which could be unlimited).
+Although a PPO or POS plan will cover out-of-network care, it’s important to understand how that works.
+Be aware of the deductible (which is likely to be quite high) and the out-of-pocket exposure (which could be unlimited without a cap).

 Also be aware of the fact that an out-of-network provider can and will balance bill you unless it’s an emergency or an out-of-network provider working at an in-network facility.
 (Here’s how the No Surprises Act protects consumers from surprise balance bills in those situations).

-This means that although your health plan may pay for some of the service (assuming you’ve met the out-of-network cost-sharing requirements), the provider can bill you for the portion of their charges that were above the amount the health plan paid.
+This means that unless covered by the No Surprises Act, although your health plan may pay for some of the service (assuming you’ve met the out-of-network cost-sharing requirements), the provider can bill you for the portion of their charges that were above the amount the health plan paid.

 2. Narrowness of networks varies